jazzwang/snippet/md/linux/apt-key.md

 <table><tr><td>Q:</td><td>
 <!-- add your Prompt bellow-->
+how to resolve this error?

+W: http://security.ubuntu.com/ubuntu/dists/jammy-security/InRelease: The key(s) in the keyring /etc/apt/trusted.gpg.d/ubuntu-keyring-2012-cdimage.gpg are ignored as the file is not readable by user '_apt' executing apt-key.
 </td></tr><tr><td>A:</td><td>
 <!-- add Chatbot Response bellow-->
 This error message: "W: [http://security.ubuntu.com/ubuntu/dists/jammy-security/InRelease](http://security.ubuntu.com/ubuntu/dists/jammy-security/InRelease): The key(s) in the keyring /etc/apt/trusted.gpg.d/ubuntu-keyring-2012-cdimage.gpg are ignored as the file is not readable by user '\_apt' executing apt-key." indicates a permissions issue with a GPG key file used by `apt`.
 The `_apt` user, which `apt` runs as, doesn't have the necessary read permissions for that file.